Wilson V. Eagleson: Military career

 On April 29, 1943, Eagleson II graduated as a member of the Single Engine Section Cadet Class SE-43-D, receiving his wings and commission as a 2nd Lieutenant.
 The U.S. Army Air Corps assigned Eagleson II to the 332nd Fighter Group's 99th Fighter Squadron.
 During his time at Tuskegee, Eagleson II developed a reputation for being a wild guy, performing various task to work off the numerous demerits he received for walking around with an untucked shirt.

 In late 1943, he was assigned to the 99th Fighter Squadron as a replacement pilot in North Africa's Casablanca.
 During the Battle of Anzio, Italy in January 1944, the U.S. Air Corps credited Eagleson II with two confirmed enemy German aerial kills and two probable aerial kills.
 He flew an astounding 350 missions.
-On August 15, 1944, during a bomber escort mission over Southern France, Eagleson II's aircraft was struck by anti-aircraft flak in northern Italy, causing it to lose coolant.
+On August 15, 1944, during a bomber escort mission over Southern France, Eagleson II's aircraft was struck by anti-aircraft flak near Saint-Tropez, causing it to lose coolant.
 Eagleson II parachuted from his severely damaged aircraft.
 He was rescued and driven back to Ramitelli Air Field by U.S. troops who saw Eagleson II parachute and land nearby.

-After World War II, he was transferred to Tuskegee, Alabama where he assisted in the closure of Tuskekee's flight program.
+After World War II, he was transferred to Tuskegee, Alabama where he assisted in the closure of Tuskegee's flight program.
 After leaving the military for two years, he reenlisted, working as a flight mechanic during the Korean War and the Vietnam War.

 Early 1950s, Eagleson II saved the crew of an U.S. Air Force cargo plane when anti-aircraft flak struck it, seriously wounding the pilots.
 Assuming the controls, Eagleson II safely flew the plane to the Philippines.
 The U.S. Air Force awarded Eagleson II the Distinguished Flying Cross for his heroics.

 In February 1972, Eagleson II retired from the military.